ZainAsif767/Computer-Graphics/README.md

 # Computer-Graphics

-A repository for all OpenGL code... being updated
+A repository for all OpenGL code... being updated gradually
 # Lab 1

 # Lab 2